IT Lessons Businesses Should Learn from Hurricane Irma

 Find an IT Partner… Now

 “All the good ones are taken.”
-It’s a lament we usually ascribe to the perfect spouse—but it also describes what can happen if you go looking for an IT managed service provider just as a hurricane is about to hit, or right afterwards.
+It’s a lament we usually ascribe to the perfect spouse—but it also describes what can happen if you go looking for an IT managed service provider just as a hurricane is about to hit or right afterward.

 In many respects, your IT managed service provider IS your disaster recovery plan.
 They’ve already become your partner, monitoring, providing preventative maintenance, and a level of proactive support as deep as if they were your own in-house IT team.
 Constant preparation for events like hurricanes is part of their SOP (Standard Operating Procedure).
 This includes redundant back-ups to ensure that whatever else is lost, your data won’t be.